benji6/imlazy/README.md

 ## Project Scope

-At the moment the scope of this project is limited to manipulating iterables using the iterator protocols.
+At the moment the scope of this project is limited to manipulating iterables using the iteration protocols.
 It does not expose standard FP functions like curry, compose, identity, flip, tap etc. It also does not prescribe a notion of equality, so iterables cannot be treated as sets and functions like [includes](https://tc39.github.io/Array.prototype.includes/), [has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has), or [contains](http://ramdajs.com/docs/#contains) cannot exist.
 This could change going forwards.

 ## Influences